English Writing

 • composition (articulating ideas and structuring them in speech and writing)

-Spelling, vocabulary, grammar, punctuation and glossary
+Spelling, vocabulary, grammar and punctuation

 There are two statutory appendices – on spelling and vocabulary, grammar and punctuation – that give an overview of the specific features that should be included in teaching the programmes of study.